tingyucha/AOSPRE/docs/testcase.md

 ## CR-SIM configuration table

-The components of CR-SIM used by AOS use a configuration file to specify characteristics of the simulated radar.
+The components of CR-SIM used by AOSPRE use a configuration file to specify characteristics of the simulated radar.
 This configuration file is:

 > <code>CONFIG_crsim</code>

 Details of the CR-SIM configuration may be found in the CR-SIM documentation.
-Note that only certain entries in this configuration setup are used by AOS; the entries related to radar position, lidar, Micropulse lidar (MPL) and postprocessing are not used by AOS.
+Note that only certain entries in this configuration setup are used by AOSPRE; the entries related to radar position, lidar, Micropulse lidar (MPL) and postprocessing are not used by AOSPRE.

-## AOS namelist files
+## AOSPRE namelist files

-AOS processing is controlled by one or more Fortran namelist files:
+AOSPRE processing is controlled by one or more Fortran namelist files:

 > <code>namelist.BOT</code><br>
 > <code>namelist.LHS</code><br>